-Dividends paid or declared by the Company to shareholders since the end of the previous financial year were \$111.8m (2013: \$128.1m).
-Dividend payments decreased from 2013 in line with the movement in profits.
+Dividends paid or declared by the Company to shareholders since the end of the previous financial year were \$123.4m (2014: \$111.8m).
+Dividend payments increased from 2014 in line with the Bank's dividend policy.

 SIGNIFICANT CHANGES IN THE STATE OF AFFAIRS